matt-benton/mb-personal-nuxt/content/articles/_tips_for_writing_better_if_statements.md

 ---
-title: Tips For Writing Better If Statements
+title: Tips For Writing Better "If" Statements
 description: ''
 createdAt: '2020-09-16'
 ---

-If statements are programming 101.
+"If" statements are programming 101.
 We don't get very far without them.
-If statements help us check the state of our software and then do something based on the result. **If** our state is equal to _this_, do _this_, **else** do _something different_.
+They help us check the state of our software and then do something based on the result. **If** our state is equal to _this_, do _this_, **else** do _something different_.

 ```javascript
 if (someCondition === true) {